“Instrumental music that can complement a visual project; music that can be used for TV, Film or Web.”

 - She also composed music for another web segment about golf.
 The music was to imitate music that was used in a Tiger Woods commercial.
 Listen to the music cue for the golf web segment.

-Lately she has been involved with creating a jazz education program for the Washington Jazz Arts Institute.
+In 2011 she created a jazz education program for the Washington Jazz Arts Institute.
 The pilot program, Wee Jam, was run in 2011 and was a very enjoyable experience.
-She plans to expand this program to help children who don’t have access to educational opportunities such as these.
+She plans to revisit this program and expand it’s reach to help children who don’t have access to educational opportunities such as these.